censix/krakenapi-nodeJS/README.md

 Alpha Versions - FREE

-Beta Versions -   9$ (nine USD) in Bitcoin.
+Beta Versions -   0.005 Bitcoin.
 Send me an email to censix0_gmail_com for details.

-Live Versions -  19$ (nineteen USD) in Bitcoin.
+Live Versions -  0.010 Bitcoin.
 Send me an email to censix0_gmail_com for details.